ncoghlan/misc/notes/python_concepts/break_else.rst

             break
         ... # While loop body runs here

-If you dig deep enough, it's also possible to relate the exceptional else constructs in ``try`` statements and ``for`` loops back to the basic conditional else construct.
-The thing to remember though, is that it is only ``while`` loops and ``if`` statements that are checking the boolean value of an expression, while ``for`` loops and ``try`` statements are checking whether or not a section of code terminated gracefully.
+If you dig deep enough, it's also possible to relate the completion clause constructs in ``try`` statements and ``for`` loops back to the basic conditional else construct.
+The thing to remember though, is that it is only ``while`` loops and ``if`` statements that are checking the boolean value of an expression, while ``for`` loops and ``try`` statements are checking whether or not a section of code was aborted before completing normally.

-However, digging to that deeper level doesn't really provide much more enlightenment when it comes to understanding how the different forms of ``else`` clause work in practice.
+However, digging to that deeper level doesn't really provide much more enlightenment when it comes to understanding how the two different forms of ``else`` clause work in practice.